|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 = genus, species; also general, basic ..),

-also called a ancestral or type condition, is a somewhat special and withdrawn requirement (square brackets [..i, j, m, n ..] mean that antisymmetric indices are taken).
+also called a ancestral or type condition, is a somewhat special and abstract requirement (square brackets [..i, j, m, n ..] mean that antisymmetric indices are taken).

 Hawking then formulated another sentence :